-Physical Fitness: PRT is conducted 0630-0800.
+Physical Fitness: PRT is conducted Monday through Friday from 0630 to 0730.
 I expect you to participate and give 100% at all times.
-The Army standard is 60 points in each event for a combined 180 points.
+The Army Standard is 60 points in each event for a combined score of 180 points.
 I strongly encourage you to do your best as your PT score can make or break your promotion.
-The Division goal is a combined score of 250 points.
+The Platoon goal is a combined score of 250 points.
 You must maintain the standard established in AR 600-9 Army Height and Weight Program.
 If you fail to meet the standards you will be enrolled into remedial PRT or the Army Body Composition Program.

-Formation/Appointments: You will make all required formations.
-Should a situation arise in which you cannot attend a formation, ensure that you notify your Squad Leader or Section Sergeant.
-Failure to be on time, as with all issues, will be dealt with according to the severity of the situation.
-All first call formations will be at the Company 15 minutes prior to 0630, unless otherwise stated.
-You will inform your NCO as soon as you schedule any appointments and provide them an appointment slip.
+Formation / Appointments: You will make all required formations.
+Should a situation arise in which you cannot attend a formation, ensure that you notify your Squad eader or Section Sergeant.
+Failure to be on time as with all issues will be dealt with according to the severity of the situation.
+All first call formations will be at the company 15 minutes prior to 0630, unless otherwise stated.
+Your will inform your NCO as soon as you schedule any appointments and provide them an appointment

 Discipline: The true measure of discipline is doing the right thing even when no one is watching.
-I expect you to maintain good standards of self-discipline and military bearing.
-You are an adult therefore you are responsible for your actions, good and bad, if you socialize with self-destructing people, you will become self-destructive.
+I expect you to maintain good standards of self discipline, military bearing.
+You are an adult therefore you are responsible for your actions good or bad, if you hang around self destructing people you will become self destructive.

-Personal Growth/Development: You will enroll in DLC 1 and you are strongly encouraged to take college level courses or credentials to further your education.

-Evaluate your short/long term goals and develop a plan of action in order to reach these goals.
+Personal Growth / Development: You will enroll in SSD1 and you are strongly encouraged to take college level courses to further your education.
+Evaluate your short / long term goals and develop a plan of action in order to reach these goals.
 Keep motivated, take on new challenges and responsibility.
 Stay up to date with finances, save for emergencies, and look into investing for a better future.

-Drugs/DUI/Sexual Harrasment/EO: Violations of these policies will not be tolerated, and will be dealt with swiftly.
-Ensure you call a cab, have a Designated Driver, or use your squadron taxi fund.
+Drugs / DUI / Sexual Harassment / EO: Violations of these policies will not be tolerated: the maximum punishment will be sought after.
+Ensure you call a cab, have a DD, or use the squadron taxi fund.
 Say no to drugs, racist remarks, and sexual harassment.